leonardost/kifu-recorder-tests/2-board-corner-tracking-java/README.md

 in the frame before.
 When we find that region, we update the corner according to the position of that region.
 This approach has not been tested yet.

+### Auxiliary method - is the contour surrounding the board?

+To check whether a set of corners is valid or not, a method to check if the board is currently surrounded by the contour could be created.
+This method would tell if the new found corners are valid.
+The feasability of this method is being tested.

+#### Method 1

+My first thought is to see if the number of squares found inside the ortogonal image is too different from the last image.
+In tests done with the 6 first sequences of images, a difference of around 15 squares means that something went wrong and the user should intervene.

+#### Method 2

+My second idea is to calculate the difference between the current ortogonal image and the last ortogonal image.
+If the difference is too big, it means that the camera must have moved more than it should.
+A reasonable threshould should be decided after many empirical tests.

 Results
 -------